Project Testing Interface: Python¶

 tox -e cover

-sphinx-build -W -b html doc/source doc/build
+(wheels)sphinx-build -W -b html doc/source doc/build

 The Python 3 version may change from cycle to cycle.
-Projects should target the following, extending supported Python 3x with the tested Python 3 runtimes for the current development cycle:
+Projects should target the following, extending supported Python 3.x with the tested Python 3 runtimes for the current development cycle:

 tox -e py3x

 Projects should avoid removing Python versions that have not reached End Of Life without a solid reason.
-It is recommended to keep compatability with older Python versions as long as possible.
+It is recommended to keep compatibility with older Python versions as long as possible.
 While CI coverage of Python versions that are not mentioned in PTI can be reduced, such reduction is not mandatory.

 Requirements Listing¶